Alternative splicing: Discovery

 Alternative splicing was first observed in 1977.
 The adenovirus produces five primary transcripts early in its infectious cycle, prior to viral DNA replication, and an additional one later, after DNA replication begins.
 The early primary transcripts continue to be produced after DNA replication begins.
 The additional primary transcript produced late in infection is large and comes from 5/6 of the 32kb adenovirus genome.
 This is much larger than any of the individual adenovirus mRNAs present in infected cells.
 Researchers found that the primary RNA transcript produced by adenovirus type 2 in the late phase was spliced in many different ways, resulting in mRNAs encoding different viral proteins.
 In addition, the primary transcript contained multiple polyadenylation sites, giving different 3' ends for the processed mRNAs.

 In 1981, the first example of alternative splicing in a transcript from a normal, endogenous gene was characterized.
 The gene encoding the thyroid hormone calcitonin was found to be alternatively spliced in mammalian cells.
 The primary transcript from this gene contains 6 exons; the calcitonin mRNA contains exons 1–4, and terminates after a polyadenylation site in exon 4.
 Another mRNA is produced from this pre-mRNA by skipping exon 4, and includes exons 1–3, 5, and 6.
 It encodes a protein known as CGRP (calcitonin gene related peptide).
-Examples of alternative splicing in immunoglobin gene transcripts in mammals were also observed in the early 1980s.
+Examples of alternative splicing in immunoglobulin gene transcripts in mammals were also observed in the early 1980s.

 Since then, many other examples of biologically relevant alternative splicing have been found in eukaryotes.
 The "record-holder" for alternative splicing is a D. melanogaster gene called Dscam, which could potentially have 38,016 splice variants.

 In 2021, it was discovered that the genome of adenovirus type 2, the adenovirus in which alternative splicing was first identified, was able to produce a much greater variety of splice variants than previously thought.
 By using next generation sequencing technology, researchers were able to update the human adenovirus type 2 transcriptome and document the presence of 904 splice variants produced by the virus through a complex pattern of alternative splicing.
 Very few of these splice variants have been shown to be functional, a point that the authors raise in their paper.

 "An outstanding question is what roles the menagerie of novel RNAs play or whether they are spurious molecules generated by an overloaded splicing machinery."